NURSING HOME FEES & FUNDING

 12-Week Disregard Scheme

 If you are moving into a care home permanently, you may be entitled to a 12 weeks disregard scheme.
-The council must not include the value of your home in your financial assessment for the first 12 weeks after you move in.
+Whilst the care home includes the value of all of your assets in your financial review, the council must not include the value of your home in your financial assessment for the first 12 weeks after you move in.

 While you are selling your house, the council can offer a deferred payment agreement.
 This is a type of loan.
 The council pays towards your care home fees and then reclaims the money when your property is sold.
-Depending on equity and council area, the council may pay the whole of the private fees or only the NCHC amount, leaving a balance to be paid by you when your property sells.
+Depending on equity and council area, the council may pay the whole of the private fees or only the NCHC amount depending on assets, leaving the outstanding balance of the private fees to be paid by you to Randolph Hill when your property sells.

 As a first step, it is important to contact your local social work department for advice on your personal circumstances.